facebookresearch/Detectron/ROS_Instructions.md

 # Troubleshooting
-* "AttributeError: get_image instance has no attribute 'astype' Possible fix: ensure that the usb_cam package has been launched
+* Error message = "AttributeError: get_image instance has no attribute 'astype'" Possible fix: ensure that the usb_cam package has been launched

-* usage: infer_simple.py....
+* Error message "usage: infer_simple.py...."
 Possible fix: ensure that there is a period ``` . ``` at the end of the ``` rosrun ``` command.